 We have conducted internal training on human rights in various formats and occasions.
-In FYE 3/2024 we also conducted such training as part of the webinars for executives and employees, as well as training programs for newly appointed executive officers, department general managers, section general managers, mid-career hires, new graduates, and recruiting interviewers.
+In FYE 3/2025, we invited an experienced external expert as a lecturer to provide training for all of our executive officers, heads of business divisions, and heads of department in our corporate-staff group, to deepen their understanding of the responsibility of companies to respect human rights.
+Furthermore, as before, we also conducted such training as part of the webinars for executives and employees, as well as training programs for newly appointed executive officers, department general managers, section general managers, mid-career hires, new graduates, and recruiting interviewers.
 In addition, we continue to distribute our aforementioned Compliance Manual annually to group officers and employees around the world, and, by improving awareness of respect for human rights through these efforts, work to develop capabilities and raise awareness regarding the prevention of forced labour and child labour (including slavery and human trafficking).